Avnet/Fujikura-beamforming/README.md

 (1) is the Fujikura Type-C EVB (Evaluation Board).
 Detailed instructions for setting it up can be obtained from Fujikura after signing an NDA.
 They also provide a set of Python scripts that demonstrate the various PAAM capabilities.
 In this setup, the IF signals will be provided via a signal generator and received signals will be displayed on test equipment.<br>

-(2) is an RFSoC development setup that consists of the the [AMD ZCU208 evaluation kit](https://www.xilinx.com/products/boards-and-kits/zcu208.html) combined with TRIA's [__RFSoC Explorer__](https://www.mathworks.com/rfsoc) tool wherein MATLAB ® functions can be used to generate waveforms and to display the received signals.<br>
+(2) is an RFSoC development setup that consists of the the [AMD ZCU208 evaluation kit](https://www.xilinx.com/products/boards-and-kits/zcu208.html) combined with TRIA's [__RFSoC Explorer__](https://www.mathworks.com/rfsoc) tool wherein MATLAB® functions can be used to generate waveforms and to display the received signals.<br>

 (3) is a set of cabled interconnections so that connects
 - the ZCU208's RFSoC DAC outputs to the IF inputs of the Type-C PAAM EVB